Lecture hall graphs and the Askey scheme: A bootstrapping method from Stieltjes--Wigert to Askey--Wilson

 \section{A bootstrapping method from Stieltjes--Wigert to Askey--Wilson}

-In this section we construct lecture hall graph models for the mixed moments of Stieltjes--Wigert polynomials, \( q \)-Bessel polynomials, little \( q \)-Jacobi polynomials, big \( q \)-Jacobi polynomials, and Askey--Wilson polynomials.
-We first find a lecture hall graph model of height \( 1 \) for the mixed moments of Stieltjes--Wigert polynomials.
-We then use a ``bootstrapping method'' to extend the result to lecture hall graph models of height \( 1 \) and infinite height to \( q \)-Bessel polynomials, little \( q \)-Jacobi polynomials, big \( q \)-Jacobi polynomials, and Askey--Wilson polynomials.
+In this section, we construct lecture hall graph models for the mixed moments of Stieltjes--Wigert polynomials, \( q \)-Bessel polynomials, little \( q \)-Jacobi polynomials, big \( q \)-Jacobi polynomials, and Askey--Wilson polynomials.
+We first find a lecture hall graph model of height \( 1 \) for the mixed moments of Stieltjes--Wigert polynomials, and models of height \( 1 \) and infinite height for \( q \)-Bessel polynomials.
+We then prove ``expanding lemmas'' (\Cref{lem:two-to-one} and \Cref{lem:two-to-one-gen}), which turn a weight system of height \( 1 \) to a weight system of height \( 2 \).
+Using the expanding lemmas, we obtain lecture hall graph models of height \( 1 \) and infinite height for little \( q \)-Jacobi polynomials, big \( q \)-Jacobi polynomials, and Askey--Wilson polynomials.